Generative Perception of Shape and Material from Differential Motion: Methodology

 \subsection{Generative Perception from Differential Motion}

-Perceiving shape and material from limited observations is inherently ambiguous, requiring models that can sample spatially-varying attributes from a distribution of plausible interpretations.
-To address this, we design a conditional video diffusion model that can exploit the temporal continuity of differential motion and that supports simultaneous stochastic sampling of multiple object attributes.
+We design a conditional video diffusion model that can exploit the temporal continuity of differential motion and that supports simultaneous stochastic sampling of shape, texture, and reflectance.
+Our model also processes still images by treating them as static videos.